 The acquisition of the assets of a target Italian business may be achieved through a sale or contribution of the target's business as a 'going concern' or of a branch thereof.
 A purchase of assets provides a higher degree of isolation of the purchaser from the overall liabilities of the seller and permits the selection of the specific assets to be transferred.
-Although the purchaser and the seller remain jointly liable vis-à-vis the seller's creditors for the seller's liabilities, this is limited to liabilities specifically reflected in the seller's accounting books (which the purchaser should thoroughly inspect prior to entering into the sale agreement).
+On the transfer of part of a business as a 'going concern', it is necessary to identify the extent of the business, so that the list of assets and liabilities is appropriate to help identify the business being transferred.
+Lack of identification of certain assets (registered assets, contracts) might adversely affect their assignment.
+Although the purchaser and the seller remain jointly liable vis -à-vis the seller's creditors for the seller's liabilities (therefore, the relevant unsatisfied creditors of the seller could later on also raise their claims against the purchaser of the business), this is limited to liabilities specifically reflected in the seller's accounting books (which the purchaser should thoroughly inspect prior to entering into the sale agreement).
 Specific rules are provided with respect to labor and tax liabilities.
-As regards the purchaser and the seller, the former may further limit its liabilities through ad-hoc provisions to be inserted into the sale transaction documentation.
+In more detail, the purchaser will be liable, jointly with the seller: